(In Alphabetic Order)

 Pattie Stalder didn’t grow up with horses, only wishing for one.
 As a young adult she purchased her first horse and hasn’t been without one since.
 She and her husband, Bob, live at their Irish Gate Farm near Westmoreland, where they stand a Connemara stallion, JEF Sir Lancelot.
 Pattie enjoyed serving for 10 years as the Pottawatomie County 4-H Horse Quiz Bowl leader and has 2 daughters which meant lots of horse shows, barrel jackpots, overnight campouts, trail-riding and parades.
 When her kids grew up, she showed Western Pleasure at Paint shows and then began taking hunter/jumper lessons.
 She is honored to have served as the Executive Director of the Kansas Horse Council since 2007 and retired December 2016.

 Jim Thomas got his first horse when he was 10, and horses have been a part of his life ever since.
 Jim is an avid trail rider and is dedicated to preserving and maintaining trails on Kansas public lands.
+He and his wife, Cheryl, authored the Equestrian Trails in Kansas guidebook, which offers information and maps of public trails in Kansas.
 He is on the board of the Kansas Trails Council and is a founding member of Back Country Horsemen of Kansas.
+He communicates regularly with public land managers in Kansas keeping them informed of the volunteer efforts of many equestrians in Kansas, who are committed to keeping public trails open and maintained.
 Jim has been involved with the Kansas Horse Council since 1995 with many years on the board, including a term as president.
 He is currently KHC Vice President and Trails Director.
-Jim and his wife, Cheryl, live near Melvern Lake and enjoy spending their retirement seeing America by horseback!
+Jim and Cheryl live near Melvern Lake and enjoy spending their retirement seeing America by horseback!